Self-care at work isn’t only the domain of human resources or the boss. We have to ask for it and enact it, too.

 Carrying a lot of work and/or work related responsibility is a lot like an anxiety attack.
 When you are going through it, it feels as though the walls are closing in.
 That everything is running at a heart pounding, pulse racing pace.
 It feels like the world is a heady and heavy force that dominates your life.
 These sensations are inescapable, further escalating that sensation of hopelessness, over-running engine and stress.

 But just like an anxiety attack, you can use grounding to reduce these situations of stress at work.
+You can apply self-care at work by adopting a different approach to the things that alarm you.

 Grounding makes us focus on the present.
 It gives us reason to stop the whirring “what ifs” and focus on the here and now.